naico-wang/naico-wang.github.io/README.md

 ## About This Repo

-This is my personal GitPages repo, created using [Rspress](https://rspress.dev/index)
+This is my personal GitPages repo, created using [Docusaurus](https://docusaurus.io/)

-For more introduction of Rspress, please go to the official website.
+For more introduction of Docusaurus, please go to the official website.

 You can fork or download as you wish.